d-velop/dvelop-sdk-node/CONTRIBUTING.md

 * [typescirpt](https://www.typescriptlang.org/) is used for development.
 If you are familiar with javascript and/or typed languages this should not cause problems.
 Have a look at the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) for a quick start.

-* [lerna.js](https://lerna.js.org/) to maintain the project on the root level and manage the indivual packages.

 * [axios](https://www.npmjs.com/package/axios) is used for HTTP requests.

 * [jest](https://jestjs.io/) is used for testing.